Lowest Price Guaranteed

 Material Installation labour, per sq ft (CAD) Best use in a Surrey home

-Engineered hardwood $2.50 Main floors where you want real wood
+Engineered hardwood $2.50 Main floors wanting real wood

 These are installation labour rates per square foot.
 Materials are priced separately, 5% GST applies, and a minimum job charge applies, $275 for carpet and vinyl and $300 for laminate and hardwood.
 Stairs start at $10 per step.
 For the full installed total with materials, use our free installation estimate, which the Installation Estimate button in the site header opens in under two minutes.